Resolving Black Hole Singularities in Jackiw-Teitelboim Gravity: Resolution of black hole singularities

 Applying the above result to the boundary dynamics, we find that the evolution begins to deviate from purely classical behavior once the system passes the top region.
 In particular, the vacuum expectation value of the renormalized geodesic length, $\langle \ell_{ren} \rangle_{tfd}=-2\langle \chi \rangle_{tfd}$ starts to decrease and eventually approaches a constant plateau value.
 In this late-time regime, the boundary trajectory remains nearly parallel to spatial infinity.
 Although small, irregular fluctuations persist due to the underlying random-matrix dynamics, the overall motion is effectively frozen at the level of expectation values.
 This qualitative behavior is illustrated in Figure~\ref{fig3}.
-Furthermore, since $\langle \dot\tau \rangle_{tfd}=\langle e^\chi \rangle_{tfd}/\C\sim {\rm const.}$, it follows that $\tau(t)$ continues to grow linearly with $t$ even in the plateau regime.
-Consequently, the boundary global time $\tau(t)$ never stalls, and the would-be singularity is completely avoided.
+Furthermore, since $\langle\dot\tau\rangle_{tfd}=\langle e^\chi\rangle_{tfd}/{\cal C}$ approaches a positive constant in the plateau regime, up to small erratic fluctuations, the unwrapped global time $\tau(t)$ continues to grow approximately linearly with $t$.
+Consequently, $\tau(t)$ is not bounded in the modified theory, and the would-be singularity is avoided.
 The resolution of the singularity is therefore dynamical in nature and is ultimately governed by the behavior of the spread complexity\footnote{In a recent paper~\cite{Balasubramanian:2026azk}, the spread complexity is also used to compute the Hilbert space dimension.}.